ayeshaa7/TwitterBot/README.md

-# Twitter Bot (python)
+# Twitter Bot

-This Twitter Bot automatically logins in your Twitter account, searches queries, here 'womeninstem', selects each tweet in the search result and favorites the tweet every 10 seconds--to avoid ban.
+Twitter Bot

+Tools and Frameworks:
+- Python
+- Selenium
+- Twitter API
+- CLI

+Automatically logs in, searches for tweets from selected keywords, searches for each user’s tweet path, and generates automated favorites, every 10 seconds.
+It catches the error and re-iterates after 60 seconds. - Link to GitHub

 - Automatically logs in your account using selenium
 - uses TwitterBot function to log in with your credentials: username and password